 Makes 12 pieces

-If you are wondering how I made the Beets and Carrots Rice in the photo, I just mixed the Beets and Carrot Salad with rice, as simple as that!
+If you are wondering how I made the the vibrant pinkish rice in the photo, I simply mixed Beets and Carrot Salad with rice, as simple as that!

 There you go!
 Another meatless recipe for you to try.